 I walk to work five days a week.
 The walk takes about 20 minutes, which means that much sun exposure.
 Although I walk between the safe hours in the morning, I’m still scared to get parched skin and for my skin to darken.
-I need to try to maintain that my face and body tone are the same because I find it expensive to change foundation and concealer.
-There are also some months that I work in Ortigas.
+I need to try to maintain my face and body tone because I find it expensive to change foundation and concealer. #firstworldproblems There are also some months that I work in Ortigas.
 Since I often take the MRT, my walk to the office is longer at 30-minutes.
 Not only do I have to walk that long under the sun, there’s also the EDSA pollution.
 Dear lord.
 I had to step up my skin protection.

 Let me share with you what I do to protect my skin from this extreme summer heat.
 I hope this five-item list can give you an idea how to prevent your skin from sun damage.